 The pea seeds contain the poison abrin.
 The seeds are completely safe until they are scratched or the outer coating is damaged.
-Due to obvious reasons, it poses greater danger to the jewelry maker than to the wearer.
-These are aggressively-growing creepers which can cover a whole region if not kept in check.
+Due to obvious reasons, it poses a greater danger to the jewelry maker than to the wearer.
+These are aggressively growing creepers that can cover a whole region if not kept in check.

 Symptoms of rosary pea inhalation poisoning are difficult breathing, fever, nausea, and fluid in the lungs.
 If ingested—and the seed coating is broken—rosary pea seeds cause severe nausea and vomiting, which eventually leads to dehydration and ends with the kidneys, liver, and spleen shutting down.
 Death usually follows within three to four days.

 Probably the plant with the scariest name, the deadly nightshade grows to a height of 1.5 meters and can be recognized by the dull, dark green leaves, and bell-shaped purple flowers.

 The sweet and juicy fruits make them tempting for children.
 Though it is found sparsely in the wild regions, it is limited to cultivation.
 It's one of the very few plants which are deadly for human beings but completely safe for animals and birds.